emunozh/mikrosim/README.rst

 This piece of code reads the area codes and selects only the desire codes (Gemeinden).
-The first line of code defines which file to open, the separator character, the boolean value `None` to tell python that the file does not have any header and finally define the name of the imported columns so that we can access the data using this names.
+The first line of code defines which file to open, the separator character, the boolean value `None` to tell python that the file does not have any header and finally define the name of the imported columns so that I can access the data using this names.
 The second line select only areas corresponding to the codes of the desire level (Gemeinden).
 Code lines 3 to 6 modify the code for some areas, these areas are both "Gemeinde" and "State" and